 - Criminals

-- Terrorist groups
+- · Terrorist groups

 - Hacktivists

 - Disgruntled or former employees

-- Nation states
+- · Nation states

 - Competitors

 - Traditional network operation mistakes

-Cyber liability policies have been designed to address many of these threats.
-However, this coverage is not included in other lines of business such as property, general liability, or umbrella and coverage varies by insurer.

-Here are some of the insuring agreements you should expect to see in a cyber policy.
+However, there is coverage to help with many of these threats.
+The typical insuring agreements found on a Cyber Liability policy may be able to address many of these threats.
+This coverage is not included in other lines of business such as Property, General Liability or Umbrella.
+Cyber Liability coverage varies by insurer, but these are some of the insuring agreements you should expect to see in a Cyber policy:

-Cyber Business Interruption and Data Recovery Covers expenses to recover from a network interruption, including lost revenue and data Cyberextortion and Ransomware Covers expenses for dealing with an extortion event, including paying the ransom and getting the network back online System Failure and Dependent System Failure Covers your lost revenue and expenses when a system you use fails, even if not triggered by a security intrusion.
-This can cover your system or systems provided to you by others that fail.
-Network Security Liability Covers claims against the organization when its own network is used to harm others or has been used by hackers to enter a trading partner's network Privacy Liability Provides coverage for first-party expenses arising from a privacy breach.
-Common coverage grants for services designed to reduce loss to the potential victims include notification expenses, credit monitoring, identity fraud resolution, call centers, breach coaches, IT and legal forensics, as well as public relations support to protect a firm's reputation Regulatory Fines and Penalties Provides coverage for defense costs and possible fines levied by a variety of different state and federal regulators arising from privacy violations PCI Fines and Penalties Provides coverage for claims made against the insured by a payment card company for violating PCI DSS standards related to a payment card breach Social Engineering Provides coverage for the insured's loss of funds after a cybercriminal tricks an employee into wiring funds to the wrong account
+Cyber Business Interruption and Data Recovery Covers expenses to recover from a network interruption, including lost revenue and data Cyberextortion and Ransomware Covers expenses for dealing with an extortion event, including paying the ransom and getting the network back online Network Security Liability Covers claims against the organization when its own network is used to harm others or has been used by hackers to enter a trading partner's network Privacy Liability Provides coverage for first-party expenses arising from a privacy breach.
+Common coverage grants for services designed to reduce loss to the potential victims include notification expenses, credit monitoring, identity fraud resolution, call centers, breach coaches, IT and legal forensics, as well as public relations support to protect a firm's reputation.
+Regulatory Fines and Penalties Provides coverage for defense costs and possible fines levied by a variety of different state and federal regulators arising from privacy violations PCI Fines and Penalties Provides coverage for claims made against the insured by a payment card company for violating PCI DSS standards related to a payment card breach Social Engineering Provides coverage for the insured's loss of funds after a cybercriminal tricks an employee into wiring funds to the wrong account